TobiOnabolu/OperatingSystems/Resources/01_Not_a_Complete_List_of_Linux_Commands.md

 - uname -a – show kernel information
 - cat /proc/cpuinfo – cpu information
 - cat /proc/meminfo – memory information

+No proc/ folder on mac so we use these commands below sysctl -a //for all information or sysctl hw.memsize //for memory sysctl hw.ncpu //cpu info

 - man command – show the manual for command
 - df – show disk usage
 - du – show directory space usage
 - free – show memory and swap usage

+no free command this is the equivalent sysctl -a | awk '/hw./' && '/mem/'

 - whereis app – show possible locations of app
 - which app – show which app will be run by default
 ```